 Choosing the right degree within our program is important to ensuring that you achieve an outcome that supports your career goals.
 Let us help guide you through your choices.

 Teaching special education is a truly rewarding career, and one that is in high demand.
-The Curry School of Education is proud to offer a Master of Teaching (MT) degree with licensure and endorsement in Special Education-General Curriculum (K–12).
+The Curry School of Education and Human Development is proud to offer a Master of Teaching (MT) degree with licensure and endorsement in Special Education-General Curriculum (K–12).
 Graduates receive an MT—Special Education degree and have the option of adding a second area of endorsement (e.g. ESOL, Gifted Education, Elementary Education) to their program of studies.
 Through Curry’s valued alliances with select public schools, you may apply to complete the last year of your program as a year-long residency.
 If you are a licensed teacher interested in learning more about working with students with special needs in your classroom, learn about our range of non-degree graduate-level courses.
 NEW PROGRAM CHANGE - The Curry Teacher Education program is pleased to announce the conversion of its secondary education program to a one-year Post-Graduate Master of Teaching (PGMT) starting May 2018.
 The one-year program will offer an intensive, field-based curriculum centered on high-leverage teaching practices.
 This program will replace the current B/MT and two-year PGMT models.

 MT—Special Education (Northern Virginia Regional Center)